Skip to main content

 2. Elevated Estrogen ∞ Higher estrogen levels in men can trigger a negative feedback loop on the HPG axis, signaling the brain to reduce LH and FSH secretion, thereby further suppressing natural testosterone production.

 Weight management, particularly strategies aimed at reducing body fat while preserving or increasing lean muscle mass, directly addresses this metabolic challenge.
-Nutritional strategies focused on whole, unprocessed foods and regular are paramount in shifting body composition towards a more hormonally favorable state.
+Nutritional strategies focused on whole, unprocessed foods and regular physical activity are paramount in shifting body composition towards a more hormonally favorable state.

 Targeted Hormonal Optimization Protocols